SamWell Institute for Pain Management

 If you experience a vertebral compression fracture (VCF) due to osteoporosis, you have a high risk of developing others.
-Jay Shah, MD, Jeffrey Deygoo, MD, and the team at SamWell Institute for Pain Management repair vertebral compression fractures and strengthen your spine with kyphoplasty.
+Jay Shah, MD, and the team at SamWell Institute for Pain Management repair vertebral compression fractures and strengthen your spine with kyphoplasty.
 This minimally invasive surgery is highly effective, but it must be done soon after you suffer the vertebral compression fracture.
-At the first sign of back pain, call the office in Colonia or Livingston, New Jersey, or use the online booking feature to schedule an appointment today.
+At the first sign of back pain, call the office in Colonia, Englewood or Livingston, New Jersey, or use the online booking feature to schedule an appointment today.

 Kyphoplasty is a minimally invasive procedure to repair vertebral compression fractures (VCFs).
 The surgery stabilizes your spine, relieves pain, and restores height to the affected vertebrae.